 3. Servant leadership style

-Servant leaders live by a people-first mindset and believe that when team members feel personally and professionally fulfilled, they’re more effective and more likely to produce great work regularly.
+Servant leaders live by a people-first mindset and believe that when team members feel personally and professionally fulfilled, they’re more effective and more likely to regularly produce great work.
 Because of their emphasis on employee satisfaction and collaboration, they tend to achieve higher levels of respect.

 You may be a servant leader if you: